-For pipelines moving products within Pennsylvania only, the PUC regulates the service of pipeline operators and collects public utility tax on pipeline revenue.
+The PUC regulates the service of pipeline operators moving products intrastate within Pennsylvania and collects public utility tax on pipeline revenue.
 It also determines which private companies provide a service for the convenience and welfare of the general public and qualify as public utilities.